Types of soft tissue sarcoma

 You may hear GIST that behaves in a cancerous way called GI stromal sarcoma.
 Generally speaking, the larger the GIST, the more likely it is to behave like cancer.
 These tumours develop from the cells of the connective tissues that support the organs of the digestive system – the gastrointestinal tract.
 Most are found in the stomach.
 GIST is treated differently from other types of soft tissue sarcoma.

 Kaposi’s sarcoma develops from cells called endothelial cells.
 Most cases occur in the skin but it can also develop in internal organs of the body.
 Coloured nodules develop on the skin, in the mouth and lymph nodes, and in organs such as the lung, liver and spleen.
-It is very rare, with only 155 cases diagnosed in the UK in 2007.
+It is very rare, with only around 150 cases diagnosed in the UK each year.

 Some types of Kaposi's sarcoma are known to be associated with HIV (human immunodeficiency virus) infection and AIDS (acquired immunodeficiency syndrome).
 It can be caused by a sexually transmitted virus called human herpes virus 8 (HHV8) or Kaposi's sarcoma herpes virus (KSHV).
 Other types are associated with Jewish, Italian and West African ancestry.
 Kaposi's sarcoma is treated differently to many soft tissue sarcomas and so is not covered in this section.